sekai-soft/rss-lambda/README.md

 Transformations include
 * Filter a rss feed by including entries with certain keywords in their titles
 * Filter a rss feed by excluding entries with certain keywords in their titles
+* Filter a rss feed by including entries with certain keywords in their contents
-* Filter a rss feed by excluding entries with certain keywords in their descriptions
+* Filter a rss feed by excluding entries with certain keywords in their contents
-* Filter a rss feed by only including entries with image(s) in their descriptions
+* Filter a rss feed by only including entries with image(s) in their contents
-* (BETA) Filter a rss feed by only including entries with human image(s) in their descriptions
+* (BETA) Filter a rss feed by only including entries with human image(s) in their contents
-* (BETA) Filter a rss feed by only including entries with cat image(s) in their descriptions
+* (BETA) Filter a rss feed by only including entries with cat image(s) in their contents
-* (BETA) Filter a rss feed by only including entries with dog image(s) in their descriptions
+* (BETA) Filter a rss feed by only including entries with dog image(s) in their contents

 ## Self-hosting